 The AFAC17 powered by INTERSCHUTZ Professional Development Program will give you the chance to embark on engaging field trips and enlightening workshops led by industry professionals.
 These sessions provide you with the opportunity to get hands-on experiences and interact with peers sharing common interests.
-Registrations for the professional development program will be opening soon.

 The Hawkesbury Nepean valley is situated on the edge of the Sydney metropolitan area.
 The residents and businesses of the Hawkesbury-Nepean Valley face unique risks in terms of economic or social damage and loss of life in the event of a flood.
 The Insurance Council of Australia identifies that this Valley has the highest flood risk in New South Wales.
 The bathtub-like topography of the Valley increases the potential depth and speed of flooding relative to other floodplains.
 This puts some population centres at risk of becoming ‘flood islands’ without any access to evacuation routes, and potentially being completely inundated in large floods.
 In 2016 the NSW Government announced the Hawkesbury Nepean flood strategy to address the complex flooding issues faced in the valley.

 On this field trip, participants will tour the Warragamba Dam and the populated areas that can be flooded.
 Ranging from rural to peri-urban to urban areas, this field trip will provide opportunities to appreciate the scale of and complexity of the flood problem.
 Participants will gain an understanding of the mitigation, preparedness, response, and recovery strategies for this complex river system.

 2. Blue Mountains